How ENFit® Improves Patient Outcomes in the NICU

 Adopting ENFit® is important, but there’s no denying that it can be a challenge.
 While ENFit® enteral connectors will soon be the global industry standard, making the move from older enteral connectors to new ENFit® products requires a strategic and systematic approach.
 As such, if you’re a procurement manager transitioning your hospital to an ENFit® connection system, you need a partner who will support you through the entire process.

 At Kentec Medical, we know that unmatched customer service is the key to providing value, delivering a better healthcare experience, and improving patient outcomes in NICUs around the world.
 We’ll guide you through your transition to ENFit® and ensure your facilities are outfitted with the best, safest enteral connectors available.
+If you need to replenish your supply of safety oral products in the interim, we can assist you with that as well.

 If you’re interested in learning more about how Kentec Medical can help you adopt ENFit® and start improving your patient outcomes, contact us today.